 - Converse with like-minded individuals.
 Listen.

-- Teach people (teaching is learning, yes).
+- Teach or help people (teaching is learning, yes).

 - Write something (writing is learning, too).

 - Test the things I’ve read.
 Tinker and experiment.